FindMySchool LogoFindMySchool

 Yes.
 The Chalk Hills Academy was rated Good by Ofsted in November 2023, with inspectors praising the ambitious curriculum, effective safeguarding, and strong personal development provision.
 GCSE results place the school in the middle 35% nationally, with Progress 8 scores indicating students make expected progress from their starting points.

 Yes.
-The school received 466 applications for 247 Year 7 places in the most recent admissions round, giving a subscription proportion of 1.89 applications per available place.
+The school can be oversubscribed.
 Admissions are coordinated through Luton Borough Council, with priority given to looked-after children, those with EHCPs naming the school, siblings, and then distance.

-The average Attainment 8 score in 2024 was 45.6, close to the England average of 45.9.
+The average Attainment 8 score in the current dataset was 45.7.
 Progress 8 stands at -0.02, meaning students make progress broadly in line with expectations.
-The school ranks 9th among secondary schools in Luton and sits within the middle 35% of schools in England.
+The school ranks 2,015th in England and 9th among Luton secondary schools for GCSE academic outcomes.

 The sixth form offers A-levels alongside Applied General and Technical qualifications.
 Subjects include Biology, Chemistry, Psychology, Art, Business, Law, Media, Applied Science, Health and Social Care, and Sport (BTEC), among others.
 The provision is shared with The Stockwood Park Academy under the Advantage Schools Sixth Form structure.